niuers/Distributed-System-Design-Review/Web Architecture.md

 3. No strong consistency: Strong consistency is hard to guarantee in a distributed environment.
 Things are eventually consistent across the nodes, and this limitation is due to the distributed design.
 4.

+# Event-Driven Architecture
+1. There are generally two kinds of processes in applications: CPU intensive and IO intensive.
+In the context of web applications, IO means events.
+2. Non-blocking architecture is also known as reactive or event-driven architecture.
+3. Technologies like NodeJS, frameworks in the Java ecosystem like Play, and Akka.io are non-blocking in nature and are built for modern high IO scalable applications.

+## Webhooks
+1. Webhooks are more like call-backs.
+It’s like, “I will call you when new information is available.
+You carry on with your work.”
+2. Webhooks enable communication between two services without the middleware.
+They have an event-based mechanism.
+3. To use the Webhooks, consumers register an HTTP endpoint with the service with a unique API Key.
+It’s like a phone number.
+Call me on this number, when an event occurs.
+I won’t call you anymore.
+4. Whenever new information is available on the backend, the server fires an HTTP event to all the registered endpoints of the consumers, notifying them of the new update.
+5. Browser notifications are a good example of Webhooks.
+Instead of visiting the websites every now and then for new info, the websites notify us when they publish new content.

+# hexagonal architecture?#
+1. The architecture consists of three components:
+   * Ports
+   * Adapters
+   * Domain

+1. The architectural pattern holds the domain at its core, meaning the business logic.
+On the outside, the outer layer has ports and adapters.
+Ports act like an API as an interface.
+All the input to the app goes through the interface.
+2.

+# Peer-to-Peer Architecture
+1. A P2P network is a network in which computers, also known as nodes, can communicate with each other without a central server.
+The absence of a central server rules out the possibility of a single point of failure.
+All the computers in the network have equal rights.
+A node acts as a seeder and a leecher at the same time.
+So, even if some of the computers/nodes go down, the network and the communication is still up.
+2. A seeder is a node that hosts the data on its system and provides bandwidth to upload the data to the network, and a leecher is a node that downloads the data from the network.
+3. The data is exchanged over TCP IP just like it happens over the HTTP protocol in a client-server model.
+The P2P design has an overlay network over TCP IP, which enables the users to connect directly.
+## Types of P2P networks
+1. structured: In an unstructured network nodes/peers keep connecting with each other randomly.
+So, there is no structure, no rule.
+Just simply connect and grow the network.
+   * In this architectural design, there is no indexing of the nodes.
+To search the data, we have to scan through each and every node in the network.
+This is O(n) in complexity where n is the number of nodes in the network.
+This is very resource-intensive.
+   * Some of the unstructured network’s protocols are Gossip, Kazaa, and Gnutella.
+3. unstructured
+   * a structured P2P network holds the proper node indexing, or the topology.
+This makes it easier to search for specific data.This kind of network implements a distributed hash table to index the nodes.
+   * BitTorrent
+5. or a hybrid model
+   * It is a network, involving both a peer to peer and a client-server model.
+   * A P2P network offers more availability.

+### Decentralized social networks
+1. They have servers, spread out across the globe, and hosted by individuals like you and me.
+Nobody has autonomous control over the network, and everybody has an equal say.

+# federated network
+1. a federated network has entities called servers or pods.
+A large number of nodes subscribe to the pods.
+There are several pods in the network that are linked to each other and share information with each other.
+2. Pods facilitate node discovery.
+In a peer-to-peer network, there is no way of discovering other nodes, and we would just sit in the dark if it weren’t for a centralized node registry or something.
+The other way is to run a scan through the network to try to discover other nodes.
+This is a really time-consuming and tedious task.
+3. A pod in a federated architecture acts like a server to which a large number of nodes are subscribed.